naomikalfa/Random-Forests-Jupyter-Notebooks/README.md

-# Random-Forests-Jupyter-Notebooks
+Practice in Python implementing random forest machine learning algorithms.
+I use the basic Iris and Forest Fires datasets with Jupyter notebooks.
-Practice in Python with random forest algorithms with basic datasets using Jupyter notebooks.
+Experimenting with the libraries matplotlib, numpy, pandas, seaborn, sklearn.